Richmond Football Club: Uniform evolution

-Song
+Theme song

 Prior to 1962, the Richmond Football Club did not have an official club song.
 Instead, on away trips players would sing from a large collection of well-known ditties like "With a Hat on One Side", and "Barefoot Days".
 A record, endorsed or officially adopted by the club, was released in the 1950s by The Thinmen and The Party Allstars called "Onward the Tigers" (before 1962), set to the tune of the traditional Australian bush ballad "Waltzing Matilda".
 In 1962, Jack Malcomson, a cabaret singer, tapdancer, and bit actor, who was performing regularly at the Richmond Football Club Pleasant Sunday Morning events, was approached by committeeman Alf Barnett to write an official club song, so he adapted "Row, Row, Row" (Monaco/Jerome), a show tune from the Ziegfeld Follies of 1912, to create "We're From Tigerland".
 The current version of the song used by the club is a modified version of the 1972 recording performed by the Fable Singers, released for the start of season 2018; Richmond Team of the Century players Kevin Bartlett and Matthew Richardson's voices were incorporated into the new mix.
 The song replaces "skin" with "shin", which was Malcomson's original lyric.
 In 2014, the Herald Sun named it the top club song of any AFL team.
 "Tigerland" is noted for the line "Yellow and black", which fans of the club shout when the song is performed at games.